 Responsive design often doesn’t respond on third party services like booking engine on a hotel site.
 If you’re developing a site for a separate independent backend service then responsive design won’t suit to your needs.

-It is true that responsive design provides ease of maintenance but in practice even the responsive development fails to give 100% results.
-Also it needs advance knowledge on web development to create a fully functional responsive site.
+It is true that responsive design provides ease of maintenance but in practice, even the responsive development fails to give 100% results.
+Also it needs to advance knowledge on web development to create a fully functional responsive site.

 Desktop sites for mobiles

 Phablets are mobile phones with screen sizes bigger than 5.3 inch that is the highest display size for any mobile.
-Phablets have the technology that allows uploading of desktop sites in a decent manner.
+Phablets have the technology that allows the uploading of desktop sites in a decent manner.
 Also the regular desktop sites can be viewed on mobiles but with a little adjustment.

-Responsive sites have the advantage of digital marketing as you won’t need optimizing separate sites to come in search.
-But you need not worrying for search ranking of your mobile site as the search engines can detect mobile versions of desktop sites and redirect the visitors to mobile sites.
+Responsive sites have the advantage of digital marketing as you won’t need to optimize separate sites to come in search.
+But you need not worrying about the search ranking of your mobile site as the search engines can detect mobile versions of desktop sites and redirect the visitors to mobile sites.